-November 7, 2014 - Protesters march in Mexico City, in reaction to the disappearance of 43 students from a teacher's college in Guerrero state in September.
-The students' parents have been highly critical of Peña Nieto for his administration's handling of the investigation.
-A cell phone video from a closed-door meeting with the President, taken on October 30 and released on YouTube, shows one family member saying Peña Nieto should resign if he can't deliver answers.
+November 2014 - Protests erupt nationwide in reaction to the disappearance of 43 students from a teacher’s college in Guerrero state in September.
+The students’ parents have been highly critical of Peña Nieto for his administration’s handling of the investigation.

-November 2014 - Mexican news website Aristegui Noticias publishes an investigative report that alleges President Peña Nieto and his wife have been living in a lavish $7 million mansion owned by a contractor who's won lucrative government projects.
-In response, the government says that first lady Angélica Rivera has been making payments on the house with money she's made from her acting career.
+November 9, 2014 - The Aristegui Noticias website publishes an investigative report that alleges Peña Nieto and his wife have been living in a $7 million mansion owned by a contractor who’s won lucrative government projects.
+In a video, the First Lady says she has “nothing to hide,” stating that she paid for the house with money she earned as an actress.

 November 27, 2014 - In response to the disappearance of 43 students, Peña Nieto proposes a series of reforms in order to help combat crime and corruption in Mexico.

 June 26, 2015 - Has his gallbladder removed.